telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 	1. Click Save to apply the settings.

 1. We'll remove the Page Header and Footer sections again.
-1. We can add the same [Report Header]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-add-remove-report-header---footer-sections%}) as in the main report:
+1. We can add the same [Report Header]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-add-remove-report-header---footer-sections%}) as in the main report.
+We will copy it from the latter:

 	1. Search for the `report header` in the Search box and add it to the child report.
 	1. If necessary, increase its height.
 	1. Go to the main report and select PictureBox and TextBox from its Report Header.
 	1. Open the `Context menu` by clicking on the ellipses (...) beside the selected items in the `Explorer` tab of the Menu.
-Select `Copy` to copy the items to the clipboard.
+Select `Copy` to copy the items.

 		![Choosing 'Copy' command from the context menu of the selected items in the main report.](images/copy-report-header-items-from-main-report.png)